eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Implementation Status {#implementation-status}

-An end-to-end implementation of the bootstrap profile is publicly available at [[ECA-SAE-PROTOTYPE](#ext-links)], demonstrating the three-phase attestation procedure, HPKE-based challenge delivery, COSE-based Evidence, and SAE transport.
+An end-to-end implementation of the bootstrap profile is publicly available at [[ECA-SAE-PROTOTYPE](#ext-links)], demonstrating the three-phase attestation procedure, HPKE-based challenge delivery, COSE-based Evidence, and SAE [@?I-D.ritz-sae] transport.
 The reference implementation achieves protocol execution in approximately 1.3 seconds.

 # Acknowledgments {#acknowledgments}